eclipse-vertx/vert.x/js_web_tutorial.md

 If you'd rather just run the complete code, the working example is present in the `webapp` directory of the examples in the distribution.
 Read the README there for instructions on how to run it.

+There's also a version of the tutorial using AngularJS in the `angularjs` directory of the distribution.

 You can also see the code in [github](https://github.com/vert-x/vert.x/tree/master/vertx-examples/src/main/javascript/webapp).

 ## Step 1.
 Install vert.x